 Public Hearings are a way for the public to speak to Council directly on specific matters.
 Some bylaws require a public hearing to be held, such as re-zoning bylaws (land use redesignations) and area structure plans.
 Bylaws subject to the Public Hearing process are posted on the Town's website and heard at either a Statutory or Non-Statutory Public Hearing.

 Statutory Public Hearings are legislated under the Municipal Government Act to allow public input regarding proposed land use bylaws or resolutions.

 Non-Statutory Public Hearings are provided at the discretion of the municipality to allow the community an opportunity to obtain information or provide comment regarding planning applications or bylaws that may affect residents.
-Residents are encouraged to provide feedback or participate in Public Hearings to ensure Council receives all perspectives from the public before passing a bylaw or approving a development permit.
+Some examples of bylaws that have significant effect on citizens are animal or traffic control.